atharv25bai11374-beep/VehicleRentalSystem/README.md

-Vehicle objects can be handled through the common `Vehicle` reference while their specific implementations are maintained in the subclasses.
+Vehicle objects can be handled through the `Vehicle` reference while their specific implementations are maintained in the subclasses.